Master of Architecture

 The Master of Architecture is the next step on the path to becoming a design architect with professional accreditation.

-- Learn from local and international leading architects in small classes and design studios
+Learn from leading local and international architects in small classes and design studios.

 Discover everything the Master of Architecture has to offer: design studios, research, extensive alumni and industry connections, world class facilities, and more.